Heart failure: Management

 Treatment focuses on improving the symptoms and preventing the progression of the disease.
 Reversible causes of heart failure also need to be addressed (e.g. infection, alcohol ingestion, anemia, thyrotoxicosis, arrhythmia, and hypertension).
 Treatments include lifestyle and pharmacological modalities, and occasionally various forms of device therapy.
 Rarely, cardiac transplantation is used as an effective treatment when heart failure has reached the end stage.

 Acute decompensation

 In acute decompensated heart failure, the immediate goal is to re-establish adequate perfusion and oxygen delivery to end organs.
 This entails ensuring that airway, breathing, and circulation are adequate.
 Immediate treatments usually involve some combination of vasodilators such as nitroglycerin, diuretics such as furosemide, and possibly noninvasive positive pressure ventilation.
-Supplemental oxygen is indicated in those with oxygen saturation levels below 90%, but is not recommended in those with normal oxygen levels in normal atmosphere.
+Supplemental oxygen is indicated in those with oxygen saturation levels below 90%, but is not recommended in those with normal oxygen levels in the normal atmosphere.

 Chronic management

-The goals of the treatment for people with chronic heart failure are the prolongation of life, prevention of acute decompensation, and reduction of symptoms, allowing for greater activity.
+The goals of treatment for people with chronic heart failure are prolonging life, preventing acute decompensation, and reducing symptoms, allowing for greater activity.